kishusnv/SpringApp1/README.md

    This is a POC application where the idea is to add score board for the users who completed  different games or modules to show up some competetion.

-The application structure is built and implementations are to be enhanced .
+The application structure is built and implementation is to be enhanced .